implict/ofSiteKR/_documentation/types/ofRectangle.markdown

 _description: _

-x variable contains the x coordinate of our ofRectangle.
+the x variable contains the x position of the ofRectangle.